ProAccess/MakeMyHOAok/HOA Cert Program.md

 Other benefits of the program
 -----------------------------
-[]{#_Toc71296662 .anchor}Community Association services providers may by convinced to offer discounts for those associations who maintain high ratings, as informed boards should be easier and more profitable to work with.
+Community Association services providers may by convinced to offer discounts for those associations who maintain high ratings, as informed boards should be easier and more profitable to work with.

 ### May help bootstrap volunteer recruitment